- ProBLEN Products

 - How Hormones Affect Health

 The Healthy Anti-Aging Diet

 Those who wish to be more healthy and want to put up the best fight against the effects of aging should follow an anti-aging lifestyle.
 One of the most important parts of anti-aging is the diet.
-We can improve our cell building and restoration hormones such as HGH, but if we do not also provide the body with the brick and mortar it requires to actually build the cells, which we get from nutrients, the benefits will be minimal.
+We can improve our cell building and restoration hormones such as HGH, but if we do not also provide the body with the brick and mortar it requires to actually build the cells, which we get from nutrients, and stay away from things that contain toxins that can cause harm, such as soy and fluorinated water, the benefits will be minimal.

 The Cornerstones of the Anti-Aging Diet

 Avoid sugars and simple and refined carbohydrates.

 Replace the unhealthy fats with important healthy fats.